 Celebrity hairstylist Justine Marjan headed up the hair backstage ahead of Alice+Olivia's show.
 To keep the waves looking as natural as possible, Marjan created two different curls on each of the models.
 Not only does it add dimension and look more true-to-life, but also the variations in the curls create more movement and texture.
 First, she'd grab a one-inch section of hair and wrap around the barrel, tapping the clamp, as usual.
 Then, directly next to that curl, she'd wrap the hair and drag the barrel down, unraveling with each motion.

-At the same show, Stanislaus prepped the models' lips with Baby Lips in Quenched for hydration and blended SuperStay Matte Ink in Love and Amazonian together.
+At the same show, Stanislaus prepped the models' lips with Maybelline's Baby Lips for hydration and blended SuperStay Matte Ink—in Lover and Amazonian—together.
 The trick, though, lies in the fact that he began buffing the bespoke color onto each models' lips with an eye shadow brush for a "just-been-kissed" finish.

-Justine Marjan created "half-wet" hair texture backstage ahead of the Hellessy show.
+Justine Marjan created a "half-wet" hair texture backstage ahead of the Hellessy show.
 She suggests washing your hair, and, once it's dry, "separate your hair into six-inch sections (depending on hair density) and create a loose braid per each section.
-Spray Tresemmé's Compressed Micro-Mist Hair Spray Hold Level 1: Texture ($11 on each braid to prep the look.
+Spray Tresemmé's Compressed Micro-Mist Hold Level 1 on each braid to prep the look.
 Then, flat-iron each braid and let it cool for a few seconds before gently unbraiding.
 Use GHD's Classic 1" Inch Styler ($149) to detail waves around your face.
 Spray sugar water throughout, scrunching pieces to enhance the waves.
-For naturally curly hair, apply the Botanique Nourish & Replenish Hydrating Mask ($13) to your hair and "wrap strands around a pencil or makeup brush and diffuse using GHD's Air Professional Performance Hairdryer ($199) to enhance them.
+For naturally curly hair, apply the Botanique Nourish & Replenish Hydrating Mask ($22) to your hair and "wrap strands around a pencil or makeup brush and diffuse using GHD's Air Professional Performance Hairdryer ($199) to enhance them.

-To define models’ eyes, makeup artist Gato tightlined the upper and lower waterlines with Maybelline's Eyestudio Lasting Drama Waterproof Gel Pencil ($8) and applied mascara to just the top lashes.
+To define models’ eyes, makeup artist Gato tight-lined the upper and lower waterlines with Maybelline's Eyestudio Gel Pencil Eyeliner and applied mascara to just the top lashes.
 Then, he removed the black liner from the lower waterline with a Q-tip.
 "This technique makes the bottom lashes look more dramatic and visible," he says.

-Celebrity makeup artist Laura Parsons used Maybelline's Baby Lips Moisturizing Lip Balm in Quenched ($2) to highlight the tops of the models' cheekbones, brow bones, and inner corners of eyes at Carolina Herrera.
-"Unlike shimmery powders," she says, "this allows skin to shine through.
-For models with fair complexions, she layered on Baby Lips Glow Balm in My Pink ($3), and those with darker skin tones used Color Sensational Shine Compulsion Lipstick ($8) in Chocolate Lust, Spicy Sangria, or Taupe Seduction.
+Celebrity makeup artist Laura Parsons used Maybelline's Baby Lips lip balm to highlight the tops of the models' cheekbones, brow bones, and inner corners of eyes at Carolina Herrera.
+"Unlike shimmery powders," she says, "this allows the skin to shine through.
+For models with fair complexions, she layered on Baby Lips Glow Balm in My Pink, and those with darker skin tones used Maybelline's Color Sensational Shine Compulsion Lipstick ($8) in Chocolate Lust, Spicy Sangria, or Taupe Seduction.

-"For a soft flush," makeup artist Bimpe Onakoya says, "apply Color Sensational Shine Compulsion Lipstick in Scarlet ($8) to the apples of the cheeks and blend."
+"For a soft flush," makeup artist Bimpe Onakoya says, "apply Maybelline's Color Sensational lipstick in Scarlet to the apples of the cheeks and blend."